rcgoodfellow/murphys-web/_posts/2017-05-26-distributed-walrus.markdown

 done
 ```

-In concert with the [ansible test launch script](https://github.com/rcgoodfellow/raven/blob/master/models/2net/config/files/walrus/test.yml), now asses whether or not the VLAN control system is doing its job by attempting to create and then destroy virtual network paths between `n0` and `n1` and observing the results of the ping tests.
-The walrus test file wraps all this up in an automated easy to launch and observe test case.
+In concert with the [ansible test launch script](https://github.com/rcgoodfellow/raven/blob/master/models/2net/config/files/walrus/test.yml), the walrus test definition script now asses whether or not the VLAN control system is doing its job by attempting to create and then destroy virtual network paths between `n0` and `n1` and observing the results of the ping tests.
+The walrus test definition wraps all this up in an automated easy to launch and observe test case.

 ## GLHF